Observation of edge solitons and transitions between them in a trimer circuit lattice

-Similarly, we investigate the temporal evolutions of site voltages under symmetric excitations.
-As shown in Figs. \ref{fig4}a-b, the formation of the symmetric topological edge soliton [state (2) in Fig. \ref{fig2}] is observed under weak nonlinearity with $\psi_{0} = 0.02~\text{V}$, again attributed to the dynamic stability of the topological edge soliton and significant overlap of the excitation (see Supplementary Note 3).
-Under medium nonlinearities, the leftmost two sites display the highest voltages due to the limited measurement time.
-For a longer evolution time, voltage diffraction or oscillation occurs as the excitation corresponds to a delocalized state or dynamically unstable edge soliton (see Supplementary Note 4).
-Even for $\psi_{0} = 2~\text{V}$, in the regime of strong nonlinearity, the nontopological edge soliton [state (7) in Fig. \ref{fig2}] can only be discovered for a short duration before evolving into the asymmetric nontopological edge soliton [state (8)] due to instability.
-For a circuit lattice with $J > J^{\prime}$, voltage diffraction is observed throughout the entire parameter range, indicating the absence of symmetric edge solitons (see Supplementary Note 5).
-In Fig. \ref{fig4}c, the enhanced state localization indicates a phase transition from topological edge solitons under weak nonlinearity to nontopological edge solitons under strong nonlinearity, and the nearly zero asymmetry parameters imply the preservation of the symmetric internal structure of the edge solitons.
+Similarly, we investigate the evolution of site voltages initiated by in-phase excitations.
+As shown in Figs. \ref{fig4}a and b, the formation of the symmetric nontrivial edge soliton [state (2) in Fig. \ref{fig2}] is observed in the case of weak nonlinearity with $\psi _{0}=0.02~\text{V}$, again attributed to the stability of the topologically nontrivial edge soliton and significant overlap of the excitation distribution with the soliton profile (see Supplementary Figure S9 and Supplementary Note 4).
+In the case of a medium nonlinearity strength, the two leftmost sites display the highest voltage due to the limited measurement time.
+For a longer evolution time, voltage diffraction or oscillations occur, if the excitation corresponds to a delocalized state or unstable edge soliton (see Supplementary Figure S10 and Supplementary Note 4).
+Even for $\psi _{0}=2~\text{V}$, in the regime of strong nonlinearity, the topologically trivial edge soliton [state (7) in Fig. \ref {fig2}] can only be observed briefly, before evolving into the asymmetric one [state (8)] due to the instability.
+Note that the voltage values in the regime of the strong nonlinearity differs from those in Figs. 3a-b, as the symmetric trivial edge solitons can exist under smaller nonlinearities compared to the antisymmetric ones (see Fig. \ref{fig2}).
+For the trimer EC lattice with $J>J^{\prime }$, voltage diffraction is observed throughout the entire parameter range, indicating the absence of both symmetric nontrivial and symmetric trivial edge solitons (see Supplementary Figure S15 and Supplementary Note 6).

+We again evaluate the state localization and asymmetry parameter using the voltage distributions at $t = 45~\mathrm{\mu s}$.
+In Fig. \ref{fig4}c, the enhanced state localization indicates a transition from weakly nonlinear nontrivial edge solitons to strongly nonlinear trivial ones, and the nearly zero values of the asymmetry parameter imply the preservation of the symmetric internal structure of the edge solitons (also see Supplementary Figure S18 and Supplementary Note 8 for the phase measurements).
+The discrepancies between the experimental results (represented by chains of circles) and their theoretical counterparts (shown as continuous curves), particularly in the medium-nonlinearity regime, are explained by effects of the circuit dissipation in the experiment.